-Or we feel a bit stuck or are generally failing to get the results we want.
+Or you feel a bit stuck or are generally struggling to get the results you want.

 I’ve seen people literally throw up their arms and say “That’s it, it was a rubbish idea, it’s all over, why did I ever think anyone would be interested in it or me, in fact I’m rubbish, I’m jolly well packing it in.” (language edited to protect the delicate minded).